blaenk/site/content/notes/scala.md

 Any code inside the class body will be put inside the _primary constructor_.

-_Fields_, accessible publicly, are created by defining class-level values:
+_Fields_, accessible publicly, are created by defining class-level values.

 ``` scala
 class Rational(num: Int, den: Int) {